Browse Learn topics

 • Degrees/radians aware for trig

 JetCad3 keeps a desk calculator built in so quick shop math never means reaching for your phone.
-In GcodePilot it sits right on the toolbar (default shortcut c) as a movable window you can leave open while you work.
+Every workspace — Drafting, Design, Plasma, Laser, Router, and GcodePilot — has a Calc button right on its toolbar that opens it as a movable window you can leave open while you work (in GcodePilot it also keeps its c shortcut).
+In Drafting and Design it lives in the labeled Utility group next to Search, and it stays on the toolbar while you're editing a sketch.
 Value prompts that show a calculator icon beside the input — like GcodePilot's set/increment axis prompts — open it in a second mode with Cancel and Use buttons: work out the number, hit Use, and the result lands back in the field for you to confirm.

 Beyond the dimension fields